 New addition to the family on the way?
 This chapter will discuss how to manage a family budget when you have children.
-Discover the pros and cons of returning to work once you have a baby, and whether childcare is a worthwhile expense.
+Discover the pros and cons of returning to work once you have a baby, and whether paying for childcare makes sense for you.

 - Learn financial planning for the arrival of a baby